 Prop Firm Trading: Complete Guide to Getting Funded (2026)

-Last updated: February 2026
+February 27, 2026

-TradeZella gives traders preparing for prop firm evaluations something they've never had before: a complete record of their trading discipline across every account.
+TradeZella gives traders preparing for prop firm evaluations something they've never had: a complete record of their trading discipline across every account.
 With automated journaling that syncs with platforms like MetaTrader, NinjaTrader, and DXtrade, you can track multiple evaluations simultaneously and identify the exact patterns that lead to success or failure.

 By the end of this guide, you'll understand how prop firms work, which ones fit your trading style, the rules you'll need to follow, and how to build the documented track record that separates funded traders from failed evaluations.